top of page

 Capacity: 10,000

-The famed Virginia International Raceway has been a favorite visit among sportscar racers for decades.
-It hosts multiple racing events during the season, including IMSA, Trans-Am, SVRA, and GridLife.
+The famed Virginia International Raceway has been a favorite visit among sportscar racers for decades, hosting multiple events during the season including IMSA, Trans Am, and GridLife.
 The winding roads through the hills of rural southern Virginia are challenging for many, while also providing a beautiful, verdant backdrop for some of racing’s best to test each other’s mettle.
 Visiting the track has become a must-do for some of racing’s biggest fans over the years, and a visit to the facility helps you understand why rather quickly.

 Food & Beverage 3

 The track also has an on-site restaurant called Oak Tree Tavern & Connie’s Pub, which is a more upscale option than something on the quick service side down by the paddock.
 The biggest downside at Virginia International Raceway, however, is that there are no other food options around the facility for fans who set up camp in other parts of the venue, or who wish to wander the property to watch the racing action.
-Thankfully, during SRO weekend various food trucks set up near the paddock and fan zone to offer alternative food and beverage options for fans.
+Thankfully, during SRO weekend the aforementioned food trucks are here to offer alternative food and beverage options for fans.

 Atmosphere 5